Chart Color Schemes

 Population growth drivers in Glynde are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Glynde's population is estimated at around 2,191 as of Feb 2026.
-This reflects an increase of 89 people (4.2%) since the 2021 Census, which reported a population of 2,102 people.
-The change is inferred from the resident population of 2,103 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2,330 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Glynde's population is estimated at around 2,284 as of May 2026.
+This reflects an increase of 182 people (8.7%) since the 2021 Census, which reported a population of 2,102 people.
+The change is inferred from the resident population of 2,266, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and address validation since the Census date.
+This level of population equates to a density ratio of 2,429 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Glynde's 8.7% growth since the 2021 census exceeded the state (7.5%), along with the Greater Adelaide, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data.
-Future population trends forecast a significant increase in the top quartile of statistical areas across the nation, with the suburb expected to grow by 586 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 27.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data.
+Future population trends forecast a significant increase in the top quartile of statistical areas across the nation, with the suburb expected to grow by 574 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 24.3% in total over the 16 years.

 Frequently Asked Questions - Population